-We elected to be treated as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code") commencing with our short taxable year ended December 31, 2013.
+We elected to be taxed as a REIT for U.S. federal income tax purposes commencing with our short taxable year ended December 31, 2013.
 We operate so as to continue to qualify to be taxed as a REIT.
 Our asset acquisition strategy focuses on acquiring a diversified portfolio of residential mortgage assets that balances the risk and reward opportunities our Manager observes in the marketplace.
-Since our IPO we have been, and we currently intend to continue as, a servicing-centric REIT with a substantial portion of our equity capital allocated to Servicing Related Assets.
-Prior to our acquisition of Aurora Financial Group, Inc. ("Aurora") in May 2015, these assets were limited to excess mortgage servicing rights on residential mortgage loans ("Excess MSRs").
-The acquisition of Aurora included a portfolio of Federal National Mortgage Association ("Fannie Mae") and Federal Home Loan Mortgage Corporation ("Freddie Mac") MSRs with an aggregate unpaid principal balance ("UPB") of approximately \$718.4 million as of May 29, 2015.
-Aurora subsequently acquired three additional portfolios of Fannie Mae and Freddie Mac MSRs with an aggregate UPB of approximately \$3.1 billion as of their respective closing dates.
+Prior to our acquisition of Aurora in May 2015, our Servicing Related Assets consisted of Excess MSRs in three pools: Excess MSR Pool 1, Excess MSR Pool 2 and Excess MSR Pool 2014.
+The Excess MSRs in these three pools had been previously acquired by the Company from Freedom Mortgage.
+The acquisition of Aurora included a portfolio of Fannie Mae and Freddie Mac MSRs with an aggregate UPB of approximately \$718.4 million as of May 29, 2015.
+Aurora subsequently acquired seven additional portfolios of Fannie Mae and Freddie Mac MSRs with an aggregate UPB of approximately \$5.8 billion as of their respective closing dates.
+Aurora has the licenses necessary to service mortgage loans on a nationwide basis and is approved to service loans for Fannie Mae, Freddie Mac and Ginnie Mae.